open-contracting/infrastructure/docs/cost/ids/sustainability.md

 :columns: 8
 OC4IDS mapping
 ^^^
-Project level: Add the relevant code from the environmentalGoal codelist to the `environment.goals` array
+Project level: Add the relevant codes from the environmentalGoal codelist to the `environment.goals` array
 ```json
 {
   "environment": {